Ozzie Albies Player Props: Braves vs. Mets

 Ozzie Albies At The Plate

-- Albies has two doubles, a triple, seven home runs and seven walks while hitting .257.
+- Albies is batting .252 with two doubles, a triple, seven home runs and seven walks.

-- Among qualifying batters in MLB action, his batting average ranks 84th, his on-base percentage ranks 119th, and he is 41st in the league in slugging.
+- Among qualifying hitters in MLB action, he ranks 95th in batting average, 130th in on-base percentage, and 43rd in slugging.

-- In 42.3% of his games this year, Albies has picked up at least one RBI.
-In eight of those games (30.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- In 40.7% of his games this season, Albies has had at least one RBI.
+He's picked up more than one in 29.6% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.